AnishaKabir/TipCalculator/README.md

 # TipCalculator
-A simple tip calculator app for iOS.
+A simple tip calculator app for iOS submitted as the pre-work for CodePath.

 Submitted by: Anisha Kabir